 Rick Coad is widely regarded as one of the best Lacey Act defense attorneys in the Midwest.
-He has successfully defended clients in cases in every federal district court in Wisconsin, and in federal courts in Michigan, Oklahoma, and North Dakota, among others.
-If you are facing an investigation by the U.S. Fish and Wildlife Service, Mr. Coad will provide your best defense.
+No other defense lawyer understands the Lacey Act better, and no other defense lawyer gets better results for their clients.
+Rick has successfully defended clients in cases in every federal district court in Wisconsin, and in federal courts in Michigan, Oklahoma, and North Dakota, among others.
+If you are facing an investigation by the U.S. Fish and Wildlife Service, Rick will provide your best defense.
 He has obtained excellent results for his clients in a wide variety of circumstances, and is respected by federal prosecutors and the USFWS agents alike.

 The two most common wildlife charges filed in federal court are violations of the Lacey Act and the Migratory Bird Treaty Act.
 Both carry significant penalties, including felony and misdemeanor provisions.
 Rick Coad has lent his expertise in defending individuals and corporations against these charges.